MDFL64/vbsp.js/README.md

 ## Building and Modifying the Code

-To build the module, you must install [emscripten](https://kripken.github.io/emscripten-site/) and run build.bat.
+To build the module, install [emscripten](https://kripken.github.io/emscripten-site/) and run build.bat.

 Here is a short overview of the project's structure:
 - main.cpp contains the entire C++ portion of the code.
 It contains the BSP parser and the renderer, which is written in OpenGL.